Aliento Center Faculty

 MichelleCastilloMFT@gmail.com

 Michelle Castillo is a Licensed Marriage and Family Therapist.
 She received her Master's Degree in Clinical Psychology, with an emphasis in Marriage and Family Therapy from Pepperdine University.
-Her clinical and research interests include multiculturalism, intergenerational and complex trauma, acculturation and immigration issues and Latino/a psychology.
+Her clinical and research interests include multiculturalism, intergenerational and complex trauma, acculturation and immigration issues, and Latino/a psychology.
 Michelle has an interest in culturally sensitive, trauma-based treatments and multicultural competency.
 Furthermore, Michelle has an interest in the advancement and development of clinicians, who have an interest in providing individualized and culturally sensitive practices.
 Her expertise includes working with complex trauma in underserved and marginalized populations, specifically with at-risk youth and Latina/o populations.
-Michelle has an interest in providing trauma-based therapies including, Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and Eye Movement Desensitization and Reprocessing (EMDR.)
-Michelle has extensive experience in working with underserved populations in a variety of settings including, community clinics, schools, and hospitals.
+Michelle has an interest in providing trauma-based therapies, including Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and Eye Movement Desensitization and Reprocessing (EMDR.)
+Michelle has extensive experience working with underserved populations in a variety of settings, including community clinics, schools, and hospitals.
 Additionally, Michelle has experience in providing clinical supervision to Master's level interns who are developing their clinical and professional skills.
-Michelle currently provides therapy to individuals and families in a community-based clinic that serves low-income individuals and families.
-She also serves as a preceptor and has a passion for fostering an environment in which clinicians can develop their strengths and skills in providing culturally sensitive services.
+Michelle is currently providing therapy to individuals and families in her private practice, through which she continues pursuing her passion for providing compassionate, empowering, and transformational care.
+Additionally, she is providing clinical supervision through community-based mental health sites that are in collaboration with Aliento.
+Michelle continues fostering her passion to empower the Latinx communities from within by providing supportive and nurturing direct care to clients while also fostering growth and strength for future Latinx clinicians.